Jani Allan: Early life

 Allan was adopted by a wealthy British-South African couple, John Murray Allan and Janet Sophia Henning, at the age of one month.
 Allan's adoptive father, a former sub-editor of the Johannesburg daily The Star, died when she was 18 months old.
 Her mother was an antiques dealer with a store in Randburg.
-Allan was raised by Henning and her second husband, Walter Eric Monteith Fry.
+Allan was raised by Henning and her second husband, Walter Eric-Monteith Fry.
+The couple fostered three more children, one of whom sexually abused Allan.
 The family lived in Randburg before moving to Bryanston in Sandton.
-Allan attended Franklin D. Roosevelt Primary School as well as Blairgowrie Primary School where one of her contemporaries was the writer Rian Malan.
+Allan attended Franklin D. Roosevelt Primary School in Roosevelt Park, Johannesburg, as well as Blairgowrie Primary School in Randburg, where one of her contemporaries was the writer Rian Malan.

-She later attended Roedean School and graduated from Greenside High School.
-She is a trained classical pianist, recorded a televised piano concerto as a child, and made her debut with Johannesburg symphony orchestra at the age of 10.
-She also attained a BA Honours degree in Fine Art at the University of the Witwatersrand where she also obtained a H.E.D.
+Allan later attended Roedean School and graduated from Greenside High School.
+She was a trained classical pianist, recorded a televised piano concerto as a child, and made her debut with Johannesburg symphony orchestra at the age of 10.

+She earned a BA Honours degree in Fine Art at the University of the Witwatersrand where she also obtained an H.E.D.
 Post-grad Teaching Diploma.
-Allan received a first for painting and design, and local gallery owner Trevor Coleman offered to give her a one-woman exhibition.
 British newscaster Michael de Morgan opened the exhibition that was attended by art critic and watercolour artist Richard Cheales.

 Career

 Prior to becoming a journalist, Allan worked as a photographic model and an English and Art teacher at Wynberg Boys' High School, Bryanston High School, and Sevenoaks Finishing School.
+In 1975 she was a finalist in the 1975 Miss South Africa competition, and her photographs were published by the Sunday Times.
 Allan's first published work was a series of classical music reviews for The Citizen.